 Catacombs The Chilling Side of the City of Paris?

-Paris, the infamous city of France is known for its neoclassical architecture, impeccable cuisine, its romantic atmosphere and culture.
+Paris, the infamous city of France is known for its neoclassical architecture, impeccable cuisine, romantic atmosphere, and culture.

 But, little is known about the numerous stacks of human bones which the City of Love stands above – The Paris Catacombs.

-The Catacombs of Paris are underground ossuaries which hold the remains of more than six million Parisians.
+The Catacombs of Paris are underground ossuaries that hold the remains of more than six million Parisians.
 At a depth of 20 meters below the grounds of Paris, lie miles of tunnels bursting with bones telling a story.
-A story of the city which could no longer contain its dead.
+A story of the city that could no longer contain its dead.

 The city that stands above its dead